 · Projects with emphasis on repair and/or building upkeep are generally considered to be routine maintenance.
 Although many of these projects such as roof repair, repainting of walls, refinishing of wood floors or other wood trim on the building, landscaping and re-pointing of interior and/or exterior bricks are typically ineligible, there may be instances where these projects become eligible depending on the project cost and scope.
 Therefore, it is important to clearly define your project in your Construction Narrative.

 · Coordination with NCLS is essential with new construction or renovation projects.
 Have you planned for the impact of this renovation/new construction?
 Do you have enough data drops and have you thought about wiring you may require for future technology needs?
 Have you planned for increased demand or expectations from the community after completing this project?
 Will adequate operating support and resources be available to sustain an improved level of service after the project is complete?

-· Other ineligible costs are: architectural and engineering fees (construction monitoring may be eligible), building consultant studies, and the purchase of books and other library materials.
+· Other ineligible costs are: building consultant studies, and the purchase of books and other library materials.

 - Frequently asked questions (FAQs)

 - Instructions- not yet released for 2021-2024 funding cycle

 - Creating an Account to access the Online Application